0.8 kilometres away in Prague

 The city lies in the middle of the Central Bohemian Region, offering good opportunities for leisure and entertainment activities on the weekends.
 The protected nature reserves of Krivoklátsko and Kokorínsko and the river basins of the Sázava and Berounka are among the most popular destinations.

 Prague has a dynamic modern urban life.
 Important congresses and cultural, social and political events of international importance take place here.
 In terms of tourism, Prague is one of the most visited European cities.

 As the cultural, political and economic centre of the Czech Republic, Prague enjoys a rich cultural scene and diverse nightlife.
 Being a very multicultural city with over 130 000 students, it offers thriving student life with a wide range of theatres, galleries, entertainment centres and sports facilities.
-Local nightlife is based on music clubs and bars that are open until the early morning hours.
+Local nightlife is based on music clubs, bars and pubs that are open until the early morning hours.

 The cost of living in Prague is fairly low.
 Transportation, food shopping, dinning and accommodation are still considerably cheaper compared to most West European capitals.
 Prague is a safe city with a highly efficient and well integrated public transport network.
-Prague is also well connected with a large international airport with direct flights to over 125 destinations in 47 countries.
+Prague is also well connected with a large international airport with direct flights to 111 destinations in 42 countries.